Pimmr/case/README.md

 * All restaurants at an uneven position in the list should have a black name
 * All restaurants at an even position in the list should have a red name
 * If the name of a restaurant contains the word 'restaurant', the word restaurant should be bold.
 * Each restaurant has a collection of one or more images.
-Ideally the brightest image of a collection is shown.
+The brightest image of a collection must be shown.

 Additional API information:
 * Currently the example uses a RPC call to obtain 5 restaurants.
-There is also a function that returns the *next* 5 restaurants

 Other than React, you have the freedom to choose any libraries you like.
 The application should load with `npm start` or a Docker run command.